 London Bicycle Tour Company (LBTC)

-Tower Hill is easiest to find – go east on Lambeth Road from LBTC, past the Imperial War Museum and carry on straight on Borough Road until you are under a large railway bridge where you turn left onto Southwark Bridge Rd.
+Tower Hill is easiest to find from LBTC.
+Go east on Lambeth Road, past the Imperial War Museum and carry on straight on Borough Road until you are under a large railway bridge where you turn left onto Southwark Bridge Rd.
 Cross Southwark Bridge then turn right onto the cycle superhighway to carry on east to Tower Hill.
 You can see the location on the interactive map here.

 Please try to collect bikes early (from 11:00) in order to avoid a rush.

 This is our current understanding but you need to observe the terms of hire as presented by LBTC at the time of hire.